 Yes, there were a number of famous visitors here during the Fort's history.
 Some of these people include George Armstrong Custer, Winfield Scott Hancock, H.M.
 Stanley, Buffalo Bill Cody, Kit Carson, Ned Wynkoop, and Philip Sheridan.

+Was the Fort ever attacked by Indians?
 No. However, the Kiowa once managed to steal 172 horses from the post.
 In another incident, a sentry shot a Cheyenne man who did not halt when ordered.
 For the most part, the fort deterred attack.
 The fort supported military operations in the area, such as escorting traffic on the Santa Fe Trail, when necessary.

-Where were Camp on Pawnee Fork was the official name of the camp located approximately 2 ½ miles east of this site along the Pawnee Creek.
+Where were Camp on Pawnee Fork and CampAlert?
+Camp on Pawnee Fork was the official name of the camp located approximately 2 ½ miles east of this site along the Pawnee Creek.
 When the post was located at this site, it was first known as CampAlert, and then later, the name was changed to FortLarned.

+Why was this site selected for the fort?
 In general, the site was selected for its proximity to the Santa Fe Trail and its distance relative to other forts in Kansas.
 Specifically, this fort was sited along the Pawnee Fork for its easy access to water.
 Some thought that the creek gave a natural defense on three sides of the Fort.

 (620) 285-6911 This phone is answered during regular business hours.
 After hours calls will be answered the next day.
 Please select a mailbox or leave a message on the main extension when the fort is closed.